-So, don’t overwhelm yourself with processed foods especially those fast-food and take-outs.
+So, don’t overwhelm yourself with processed foods, especially those fast-food and take-outs.
 Of course, I’m not telling you to quit the joys of convenience.
 What I’m telling is to get that right balance.
-And if it’s possible for you, avoid it altogether.
+But if it’s possible for you, avoid it altogether.

-Another study also showed that eating more fruits and veggies can improve one's general well-being.
+Another study also showed that eating more fruits and veggies can improve one’s general well-being.
 Eating those greens gives its takers a better sense of purpose and meaning in life.
-It also increases one’s sense of curiosity and creativity.
+It also improves creativity and curiosity.

 Eat smart and enjoy life.